vacp2p/roadmap/content/acz/ift/2025q1-think-tank.md

 #### Description

-Provide comprehensive documentation of ZK techniques used and developed by IFT teams that is accessible and user-friendly to all IFT teams and the broader community.
+Updating the existing documentation of ZK techniques used and developed by IFT teams that is accessible and user-friendly to all IFT teams and the broader community.
 This task is important to diffuse the ZK components' how-know across the IFT.